MosheWagner/Orayta-QT/README.md

    1.2 QT build packages: `qt4-qmake`

-2. Qt development libraries: These are usually something like `qtbase4-dev` and `libqt4webkit5-dev`.
+2. Qt development libraries: These are usually something like `libqt4-dev` and `libqtwebkit-dev`.

 3. Bidi support: `libfribidi-dev`.